 - Electronic control unit.
 The electronic control unit (ECU) is the core of the entire control system.
 Its function is based on the driver's intention and the signal detected and provided by the vehicle's motion state parameters to carry out gear shifts or working state changes.
 The main functions of the electronic control unit are: signal acquisition and preprocessing, driver manipulation intention recognition, vehicle status recognition, shift decision (shift schedule), shift quality control, fault diagnosis function, output, and display functions.

 The new generation of controllers has comprehensive functions and very good control performance.
-It uses high-performance 16-bit or 32-bit microprocessors, and some even use custom-made microprocessors, which contain most of the functions required for control and simplify Control the circuit and enhance the function and reliability of the circuit.
+It uses high-performance 16-bit or 32-bit microprocessors, and some even use custom-made microprocessors, which contain most of the functions required for control and simplify control of the circuit and enhance the function and reliability of the circuit.
 As the controller's microprocessor is updated, the shift control is more complicated, and the processor's peripheral circuit expansion makes the input and output functions more powerful.
 In order to achieve greater improvement in control performance, not only control programs are used in these controllers, but also embedded real-time operating systems are used.

 - Executive agency.
 After the control system samples and obtains the input signal, it is sent to the controller for data processing.
-After the data processing is completed, control signal No. 1 of the electronic control unit will change the working state of the power transmission system through the actuator to ensure the performance of the vehicle. control.
+After the data processing is completed, control signal No. 1 of the electronic control unit will change the working state of the power transmission system through the actuator to ensure the proper performance of the vehicle.
 At the same time, the actuator guarantees the control of shift quality.
 The actuators that realize gear switching generally use solenoid valves.

 The mechanical transmission system is mainly composed of clutch, transmission, universal transmission, and drive axle.
 The universal transmission device is composed of a universal joint and a drive shaft, and the drive axle is composed of the main reducer and a differential.